-The second quarter of 2018 was uneventful.
+The third quarter of 2018 was uneventful.
 No new companies were added to the portfolio, and all of the trust’s existing core holdings were largely unchanged.

-The only other move in the trust was an 8% decrease in its shares of Berkshire Hathaway.
+The only other move in the trust was a 15% increase in its shares of Berkshire Hathaway.
 Similar to Microsoft, the trust’s stake in Warren Buffett’s company has fluctuated up and down each quarter, so these trades are likely being driven by non-fundamental reasons.

 Before analyzing the portfolio’s holdings, let’s review the trust’s investment strategy.